Think hard about capital raising 'shortcuts'

 In other words, the idea is pretty fleshed out already.

-The company I mentioned back in Part 2 of this series — where I needed three seasoned developers — actually fell halfway between these.
+The company I mentioned in a previous post — where I needed three seasoned developers — actually fell halfway between these.
 I had the great idea, I had the beginnings of a business plan, and I needed serious help taking it all to the next level.

 The three developers I hired were very well known to me from my previous startup, and we knew we worked well together and shared in our passion for the idea.
 I didn’t really know what I should be offering them, so I decided that if the business was a success, I wanted each of them to make at least $1 million (in 1980’s dollars).
 This was pretty arbitrary on my part, but it shows a way to think about stock compensation.

 Come up with two numbers for this.
 One is what you think the company might be worth at the point you either sell it or go public.
-Err on the conservative side, and it’s probably best to assume an acquisition, going public, is probably not going to happen.
+Err on the conservative side, and it’s probably best to assume an acquisition, since going public is less likely.

 Remembering that they would get diluted when we actually raise money, I think I took them each to 5% and they were very happy with this approach.